Island Artists - Na Mele Hula

 Rupert Tripp, Jr. became know to audiences throughout Hawaii during the 1980′s when his group Nalu! emerged on the contemporary island music scene.
 In addition to his career as a solo singer/songwriter, Rupert is also a member of Hawaii’s acoustic guitar trio, Kohala.

-Kevin Kealoha is known amongst Big Island musicians as one of the most talented singers in the state.
+Kevin Kealoha is known among Big Island musicians as one of the most talented singers in the state.
 He has a beautiful falsetto voice and is equally proficient in R & B, Jawaiian, and other contemporary styles.

-The brothers Wailau and Lopaka Ryder were born on Oahu, but grew up in the Puna region of the Big Island.
+Brothers Wailau and Lopaka Ryder were born on Oahu, but grew up in the Puna region of the Big Island.
 One of their biggest influences was their aunt, the well-known musician and Hawaiian educator Lei’ohu Ryder.

-Randy Lorenzo is a multiple Hoku Award recipient, former member of the Peter Moon Band and Olomana, performed on Cecilio and Kapono’s “Night Music” album and on the Beamer Brothers “Honolulu City Lights” album, recorded 2 CDs with Gabby Pahinui, and is a former member of Country Comfort.
+Randy Lorenzo is a multiple Na Hoku Hanohano Award recipient, former member of the Peter Moon Band and Olomana, performed on Cecilio and Kapono’s “Night Music” album and on the Beamer Brothers “Honolulu City Lights” album, recorded 2 CDs with Gabby Pahinui, and is a former member of Country Comfort.
 Randy grew up in Waimanalo, Hawaii.
 A seasoned Hawaiian music performer, he has also written several Hawaiian hit songs.

 Sonny Lim, was born and raised on the Big Island.
-His solo debut recording, “Slack Key Guitar: The Artistry of Sonny Lim” was nominated for a GRAMMY award, and Sonny’s guitar playing was featured on “Slack Key Guitar Volume 2″, the first Hawaiian music CD to win a GRAMMY Award.
+His solo debut recording, “Slack Key Guitar: The Artistry of Sonny Lim” was nominated for a GRAMMY Award, and Sonny’s guitar playing was featured on “Slack Key Guitar Volume 2″, the first Hawaiian music CD to win a GRAMMY Award.
 He is a multiple HOKU Award winner and a member of the famous musical Lim family.

 Hilo born Lito Arkangel is fast becoming one of Hawaii’s favorite falsetto singers and entertainers.
 His sweet and powerful voice have led fans to compare his performance to Iz (Israel Kamakawiwo’ole).